mirochaj/ares/doc/contributing.rst

 ionization rate coefficient to be a constant:

 ::

+    # Containers for the data on each timestep
     all_t = []
     all_data = []

+    # Evolve in time
     for t, dt, data in sim.step():

         # Save current time and data